MeeskaMooska/Macro_Maker/README.md

 data that truly are not necessary.
 The default buffer is set to 101 movements because the buffer index is set to one and cannot be zero.

+The MacroHandler module has a variable at the top called maximum_key_tap_duration you can change this to your desired tap duration to ensure the macro does not confuse your taps with holds.

 #Issues:
 For some reason when the binding is set it runs the NewBinding message twice.